marcojonker/data-elevator/README.md

 The data elevator is an easy to use and very flexible utility for migrating data sources.
 The whole project and terminology is based on a real elevator.
 Every floor is a migration and the current level the current active migration.

 ### Why is it easy to use? ###

-Because with the default out of the box configuration you will be up and running migrations storing the current migration status in file or MongoDb.
+It is easy to used because the default out of the box configuration will be up and running migrations storing the current migrations levels in file or MongoDb within minuts.

 ### Why is it very flexible? ###

+It is flexible because the data elevator allows many simple customizations like:

+* Floor templates gives total control over the generated floors.
-Due to the custom level controllers it is easy to store your migrations status in any kind of data source.
-Custom loggers provide the option to use any kind of logger need.
-And floor templates gives total control over the generated floors.
+* Custom level controllers provide easy to store current migration level in any kind of data source.
+* Custom loggers provide the option to use any kind of logger need.
+* onInitialize provide the possibility to initialize any kind of custom component needed during the migration process

 # FEATURES #